 - Stir well and remove from the flame.

-- Pour the mixture into an airtight jar and stir in 2 drops of lavender oil.
+- Transfer into the Mason jar or other container and stir in 2 drops of lavender oil.

 - Apply a small amount of the mixture on affected areas and let it dry.